Are you looking to move house in 2019?

-Has someone told you not to market over Christmas?
+Has someone told you not to market before Christmas?
 Nonsense!
 Sure, the market can be a bit slower at this time of year with fewer active buyers due to the festivities, but that doesn’t mean it’s impossible to achieve a sale.

 Those who are looking at this time of year are actually more likely to be serious and you never know they may make your Christmas wishes come true with an offer!

 Our Christmas marketing guide is full of hints and tips to prepare your home for viewings building up to the festive season.

 Preparing your home ready to sell at Christmas doesn’t have to break the bank and doesn’t need to be a hard job.
 It’s very simply a matter of balance, avoiding clutter and ensuring it’s as visibly attractive as it possibly can be.

 Once photographs are out the way there’s no harm in investing in some tasteful decorations and remember, less can be more!
 Gone are the days where cheap tinsel hangs across the ceiling and Christmas cards litter every possible area of the house.